7ustgitit/friendly-robot/README.md

-# friendly-robot
-input is allowed
+input is allowed; no it isn't